trunghieud/array-project/README.md

-# Automation Project
+# Array Project

-*Structure for creating a basic automation test using Selenium.*
+*Structure for creating a basic array project.*

 **Java 8**